pointW/helping_hands_website/README.md

   Add/delete a markdown file in /content/home.
 You can change the order of widgets by adjusting 'weight'.
   More instructions are [here.](https://wowchemy.com/docs/getting-started/get-started/#themes)

+* **Modify template lay-outs**

+  In case you want to modify template lay-outs, you can find templates [here.](https://github.com/wowchemy/wowchemy-hugo-themes/tree/v5.0.0/wowchemy/layouts)
 ## Advanced option for real-time preview & debugging
 [Offcial document](https://wowchemy.com/docs/getting-started/install-hugo-extended/)